Directors Label

-In 2010, several years after the last collection was released, Palm Pictures issued a DVD collection of videos by Hammer & Tongs exclusively in the United Kingdom.
+Though future releases in the series are unlikely, according to series creator Richard Brown, other directors that were at one point rumoured or planned for releases include Mike Mills, Hammer & Tongs, Shynola, Jean-Baptiste Mondino and Roman Coppola, as well as a planned hip-hop and R&B series featuring Paul Hunter, Director X, and Chris Robinson.

+In 2002, predating the Directors Label series, Palm Pictures released a DVD of Hype Williams' work, titled Hype Williams: The Videos Vol. 1.

 Volume 1: The Work of Director Spike Jonze

 The first installment of the series centered on director Spike Jonze and was released on October 28, 2003.
 It includes interviews and audio commentaries from musicians such as Fatboy Slim, Weezer, The Pharcyde, Daft Punk, The Chemical Brothers, Björk, Christopher Walken and Puffy, plus the making of "Drop" with The Pharcyde.
 It also includes a commentary on a selection of the videos by the Beastie Boys.
 Enclosed is a book comprising Jonze's photographs, drawings and interviews.

 Track listing

 All videos directed by Spike Jonze, except where noted.